bonzibudd/Fluent-Metro/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Describe the bug and affected aspect
+## Describe the bug and specify the aspect which is affected
 A clear and concise description of what the bug is.

 ## Expected behavior